K-Veschgini/jsonjet/docs/jet/operators/summarize.md

 ## Description

-The `SUMMARIZE` operator performs data aggregation operations, grouping documents by specified fields and applying aggregation functions.
-It supports time-based and count-based windowing, as well as various emit strategies.
+This operator performs data aggregation operations, grouping documents by specified fields and applying aggregation functions.
+The implementation supports time-based and count-based windowing along with various emit strategies for controlling output timing.

 ## Parameters